-I’m doing my 4th InkTober this year.
-I did ink wash portraits last year and I really learned a lot, but I also spend a grotesque amount of time on it.
+This was my 4th InkTober.
+Last year I did ink wash portraits and I really learned a lot, but I also spend a grotesque amount of time on it.
 Although I loved doing the ink washes, and the end result, I really didn’t enjoy doing the underdrawings.
-I was doing them with grids and was spending more time on fine tuning them, then I did on the ink washes.
-It felt like copying not drawing, which I in essence it is.
+I was doing them with grids and was spending more time fine tuning them, then I did on the ink washes.
+It felt like copying, not drawing, which I in essence it is.
 Using a grid can be great when the likeness have to be spot on, like a family portrait, but for me it became a bad habit I didn’t enjoy and I almost haven’t drawn since December.

--Block it in in pencil, ink with fountain pen
+-Block in in pencil, ink with fountain pen

 -No grids, only tool for measuring is my pencil